gloveboxes/Azure-AI-Bites-with-GenAI/system_message.md

       - Activate the virtual environment,
       - Pip install the required libraries,
       - Set up environment variables and explain "Replace the placeholders with the actual values".
-  - Include a section named "Authentication" with a brief explanation of the services.
-    - Provide a brief explanation of the Azure AI Foundry.
-    - Provide authentication information that matches the authentication type on the generated sample.
-      - Explain using a blank line delimited list.
-      - Explain how to find the authentication key and endpoint.
-        - Select your deployment in the Azure AI Foundry portal, From the SDK dropdown, select **Azure Inference SDK** and select **Authentication type** Key Authentication.
-The **Key** and **Endpoint** are displayed.
-      - Explain where to find the **Project Connection String**.
-        - Select your Azure AI Foundry project in the Azure AI Foundry portal.
-The **Project Connection String** is displayed on the **Overview** tab in the **Project details** section.
   - Add a main code components section.
 For each component:
     - Provide a brief one paragraph explanation of the code,
     - Show the relevant code in fenced code blocks.